thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - Our eBGP is configured - similar to before we need a route injected into our eBGP table in hopes to see it propagate into the iBGP AS.
 Let's now take a look at R1's BGP table.

 - First thing we notice is that our eBGP next hops are using the underlay IP addresses, instead of loopbacks.
 Why? eBGP uses the directly connected interface IP as the next-hop by default.
 For eBGP sessions, it is assumed neighbors are directly connected.

-- We also added a link between R3 and R4 to help simulate break scenarios and path changes.
-We'll also add more network statements in our AS 65001 so R3 and R4 learn routes back to the enterprise iBGP area.

 R1
 ```